 Property and Equipment-Property and equipment are stated at cost less accumulated depreciation and amortization.
-Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets taking into consideration any salvage value.
+Depreciation and amortization are charged while assets are used in service and are computed using the straight-line method over the estimated useful lives of the assets taking into consideration any salvage value.
 Amortization of leasehold improvements is calculated on the straight-line basis over the shorter of the useful life of the asset or the lease term.
 Leased capital assets are included in property and equipment.
 Amortization of property and equipment under capital leases is included with depreciation expense.
+In the event that property and equipment for turnkey screening operations are idle as a result of the early termination, non-renewal or reduction in scope of the related project, such assets are assessed for impairment on a periodic basis.

 Goodwill and Other Intangible Assets and Valuation of Long-Lived Assets-Goodwill represents the excess purchase price of net tangible and intangible assets acquired in business combinations over their estimated fair value.
 Goodwill is allocated to the Company's segments based on the nature of the product line of the acquired business.
 The carrying value of goodwill is not amortized, but is annually tested for impairment during the Company's second quarter and more often if there is an indicator of impairment.
 Intangible assets other than goodwill are amortized over their useful lives unless these lives are determined to be indefinite.
 The Company assesses qualitative factors of each of its reporting units to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 Such assessments indicated that it is not more likely than not that the fair value of each reporting unit is less than its carrying amount, including goodwill.
 Thus, the Company has determined that it is not necessary to proceed with the two-step goodwill impairment test.
-There was no goodwill impairment for each of three fiscal years ended June 30, 2014.
+There was no goodwill impairment for each of three fiscal years ended June 30, 2015.